vbabashov/house-prices/README.md

 Test R2: 0.86

-We can see overfitting due to difference model train and test performance.
+We can see overfitting due to diffences in train and test model predictive performance.

 - Select best models